 Medicine and Dentistry

-- For Medicine applicants sitting autumn 2021 exams, the standard AAA requirement will be applied.
-Choosing to sit the summer 2022 exams would result in our resit grades of A*A*A to be applied.
+- For Medicine, applicants who sat the autumn 2021 exams will be required to achieve the standard requirements of AAA.
+Choosing to sit the summer 2022 exams would result in our resit grades of A*A*A being required.

-- For Dentistry, grades of A*AA will be applied for both the autumn 2021 and summer 2022 exam periods.
+- For Dentistry, grades of A*AA will be required for both the autumn 2021 and summer 2022 exam periods.

-We will only permit applicants to sit one of these exam periods for an application to be considered.
+We'll only permit applicants to sit one of these exam periods.
 If an applicant fails to meet the required standard in the autumn exam period, the application will be rejected and they will have to reapply for 2023 entry.
 Standard entry criteria, including UCAT and A-level resit grades would apply.

-Due to the cap on student numbers, this guarantee would apply to conditional firm applicants only and not extend to those holding a conditional insurance offer.
-If you have accepted us as your insurance choice and choose to sit exams in autumn, should you reapply, you would be reassessed alongside the other 2022 cycle candidates and would be required to take a new UCAT exam.
+Due to the cap on student numbers, this guarantee would apply to applicants who held a conditional firm place only and not extend to those who held a conditional insurance offer.
+If you had accepted us as your insurance choice and chose to sit exams in autumn, you would be reassessed alongside the other 2022 cycle candidates and would be required to take a new UCAT exam.

 - Your UCAS personal ID